rsivanov/Rsi.DependencyInjection/README.md

 This project implements a couple of extension methods for [Microsoft.Extensions.DependencyInjection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-3.1) to allow mocking services inside unit or integration tests without rebuilding the DI container.

 Why it matters?
 Imagine that you have several hundred or even thousands of integration tests where you mock services using [ConfigureTestServices](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-3.1#inject-mock-services).
-In every such test you'll have to rebuild the container completely and it'll take a significant amount of time.
+In every such a test you'll have to rebuild the container completely and it'll take a significant amount of time.

 You can cut the total test running time by an order of magnitude, if you build the DI container only once.